Some files on this page are in .pdf format. If you need more information contact the Engineering department on 9747 7200.

 Service Authority Applications

-Service Authority applications consist of proposed utility works; including but not limited to sewer, water, electrical, public lighting, telecommunication and gas pipe works within an existing road reserve or a new estate development.
-Note some of the service utility works may require consent to work with a road reserve.
-For more information visit Works within Road Reserves.
+Service Authority applications consist of proposed utility works; including but not limited to sewer, water, electrical, public lighting, telecommunication and gas pipe works within an established road reserve or a new estate development.

 As-Constructed Asset Specs